-2. p is red, and x's uncle u is red.
+Case 2: p is red, and x's uncle u is red.
 In this case, we insert a red x, change p and u to black, and change p' to red.
 Because we switched the colors of two nodes on each of these paths (one red→black and one black→red), the number of black nodes on each path is unchanged, so Property (5) remains unchanged.
 If the parent of p', p", is black, then Property (4) is maintained.
 Otherwise, if p" is red and breaks Property (4) by introducing a "double-red" pair of nodes (p' and p"), then we have to recolor recursively starting at p'.

-- 3. p is red, and u is black.
-There are two possibilities here: - (a) We are inserting x as a leaf node.
+- 1. We are inserting x as a leaf node.
 Then, u must be NIL for the red-black tree to have been valid before inserting x.
-We insert a red x. - (b) We are not inserting x; rather, we are recoloring the tree at x from the recursive call in Case 2.
+We insert a red x. - 2.
+We are not inserting x; rather, we are recoloring the tree at x from the recursive call in Case 2.
 We aim to recolor the tree and maintain the number of black nodes on each path from the root to NIL.
 Note that in this case, x actually has nodes under it.